alrik11es/nano-php/README.md

 * `header` - the http _response header_ from couchdb, if no error

-a simple but complete example using callbacks is:
+a simple but complete example is:

 ``` php
 $nano = new Nano('http://localhost:5984');